Youth Baseball Hitting with Confidence

 Helping kids be confident when they step up to the plate will go a long way to helping them succeed.
 In addition to that, you need to help them get over failures quickly and refocus on the next task.
 How many times does a big league player go 0-4 with two strikeouts?

 It’s important for players to work on a routine that they can use over and over again when they go up to bat.
-I also believe that in addition to having a useful method in place, you talk to them about having a right approach.
+I also believe that in addition to having a useful method in place, you talk to them about having the right approach.

 Coaching Plan to Get Hitters Out of a Slump